Your Guide to Exercises for Knee Arthritis

 - Reduce pain, dysfunction and increase your quality of life.

 You will likely have to experiment to some degree to find what works for you.
-In the preceding section, you’ll find three exercise routines that are generally appropriate for knee osteoarthritis of different severities.
-Read the description of the symptoms and decide which aligns most with your situation.
+In the following section, you’ll discover the Knee Boost home workout program and find three downloadable exercise routines that are generally appropriate for knee osteoarthritis of different severities.
+For the downloadable routines, read the description of the symptoms and decide which aligns most with your situation.
 Be sure to consult a health professional before beginning these or any other exercise program.

 Exercise Programs for Knee Arthritis